dthinkr/defi-tvl/README.md

     - Where $n$ and $m$ represent the total number of chains and tokens respectively associated with the protocols.

 ## How to Use
-To use this project, you can clone the repository to your local machine or development environment.
-Ensure that you have the necessary credentials and access to Google BigQuery.
-You can then run the scripts provided to extract and analyze the TVL data as per your needs.
+Access to Google BigQuery is necessary.

 ## Contributing
-Contributions to enhance this project are welcome.
 Feel free to open an issue or create a pull request.

 ## License
-Please refer to the `LICENSE` file in the repository for information regarding licensing.
+TBD.